python-poetry/poetry/docs/repositories.md

 poetry config http-basic.foo <TOKEN> ""
 ```

 **Note:** Empty usernames are discouraged.
-However, Poetry will honour them if a password is configured without it.
+However, Poetry will honor them if a password is configured without it.
 This
 is unfortunately commonplace practice, while not best practice, for private indices that use tokens.
 When a password is
 stored into the system keyring with an empty username, Poetry will use a literal `__poetry_source_empty_username__` as
 the username to circumvent [keyring#687](https://github.com/jaraco/keyring/pull/687).